Nrsimhadev Shrines in Andhra Pradesh, Part 2

 Photo by M.N.
 Srinivasan for The Hindu

-Jul 28, 2011 CANADA (SUN) Reprise of a 2008 Feature series, touring some of Lord Nrsimhadev's glorious abodes in Andhra Pradesh.
+Feb 23, CANADA (SUN) A tour of some of Lord Nrsimhadev's glorious abodes in Andhra Pradesh.

 Getting Shelter of Lord Nrsimhadev in Threthayugam

 In Threthayugam, the second of the four yugas, people who enjoyed in heaven as a result of their good deeds in the world are most unhappy to return to this world (when once the fruits of good deeds are exhausted, and the soul has to come back to the world).
 Some prayed to Lord Indra, the Lord of heaven, to save them from the impending fate.
 Indra advised them to spend their time in the world at Mangalagiri to attain heaven again.